IceHe/lib/java/cmd/javac.md

 `path`

 - Warns about **invalid path elements and nonexistent path directories on the command line** (with regard to the class path, the source path, and other paths).
-    - Such warnings can’t be suppressed with the @SuppressWarnings annotation.
+    - Such warnings can't be suppressed with the @SuppressWarnings annotation.
 - _For example:_
     - _Oracle Solaris, Linux, and macOS : `javac -Xlint:path -classpath /nonexistentpath Example.java`_

 `processing`

 - Warns about **issues related to annotation processing.**
-    - The compiler generates this warning when you have a class that has an annotation, and you use an annotation processor that can’t handle that type of exception.
+    - The compiler generates this warning when you have a class that has an annotation, and you use an annotation processor that can't handle that type of exception.
 - For example, the following is a simple annotation processor:
 - Source file `AnnocProc.java` :